 Mark Bassingwaighte of ALPS gave a great presentation on common malpractice traps and how to avoid them.
 Following these tips, lawyers can avoid the malpractice conflicts that affect other practices.

-Mark’s 10 lessons that lawyers should heed to maintain an ethical practice are listed below:
+Mark’s 10 lessons that lawyers should heed to maintain an ethical practice:

 - Failing to Know or Properly Apply the Law